 Well, we can't finish, we can only stop and wait till next week to see how the story ends.

 Father, we thank You again for Your precious Word.
 What a wonderful opportunity this is for us to discuss and learn how to effectively do the work that You've called us to, the work of the gospel and evangelism.
-Bless this precious Word to the hearts of this precious people.
+And bless this precious Word to the hearts of this precious people.
 Draw sinners to Christ.
-Draw us all to Christ but particularly those who are outside the Kingdom.
-May they come to the recognition that they are sinful and headed for hell, that they are impotent and incapable of saving themselves by keeping the Law, they are under a curse and salvation comes only by grace through faith in Jesus Christ.
+Draw us all to Christ but particularly those who are outside the kingdom.
+May they come to the recognition that they are sinful and headed for hell; that they are impotent and incapable of saving themselves by keeping the law, they are under a curse and salvation comes only by grace through faith in Jesus Christ.
 Father, we ask that You would cause us to be faithful evangels of this message to a world that's more interested in temporal things than eternal things.
 Help us to raise the recognition of eternal life.
 May Your Spirit prompt the motivation for eternal life.
-May we be faithful to explain the nature and order of this eternal life and how one gets there cause that's why we're here, to be used in such ministry.
+May we be faithful to explain the nature and order of this eternal life and how one gets there because that's why we're here, to be used in such ministry.
 We thank You again for the worship this morning and we offer You our praise in Your Son's name.
 Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).